House-Museum of Uzeyir Hajibeyov (Shusha): Exhibition

 Valuable materials related to the first years of Uzeyir Hajibeyov's life were presented here - exhibits regarding his student years, photographs of relatives and family members, manuscripts of the first works, as well as the personal belongings of the composer reflecting his activities.
 In the second, third and fourth rooms, exhibits regarding Hajibeyov's life and work during the Soviet period were exposed.
 A statue of the composer was installed in the second room.

 Before the occupation of the city of Shusha by the Armenian armed forces, the museum had about 1700 exhibits.
-After the city was occupied, only 136 exhibits of the museum in Shusha were transported to Baku, namely to the house-museum of Hajibeyov.
-All other exhibits were destroyed.
+After the city was occupied, 136 exhibits of the museum in Shusha were transported to Baku, namely to the house-museum of Hajibeyov.